Perfect Guide to Bath – What to See and Do

 2. Bath Abbey

-Visit this active church built in 1599AD.
+Visit this living and active church built in 1599AD which is a place of prayer for all.
 Climb the 212 narrow stone steps to the top of the Abbey on a Tower tour to get a guided “behind the scenes” look at the church as well as take in incredible views over Bath.
-Adult ticket is £8. ($11.)
 Not ready to climb?
-Light a candle for a loved one and enjoy the peace inside for a small donation.
+Light a candle for a loved one and enjoy the peace inside the abbey.

 3. No 1 Royal Crescent

-Still missing Downton Abby?
-Step back in time at No. 1 Royal Crescent and immerse yourself in this capsule of what daily life was like during Jane Austen’s time.
-Adult entry price is £10.90 ($15.)
+Step back in time at No. 1 Royal Crescent a restored Georgian townhouse on the Royal Crescent.
+Immerse yourself in this capsule of what daily life was like during Jane Austen’s time.

 No 1 Royal Crescent is the first townhouse on the Royal Crescent, an iconic landmark of 30 terraced homes built between 1767 and 1774.
-The house at No 16 is a hotel (see below) and all the others are privately owned.
+The house at No 16 is a hotel and all the others are privately owned.
+Initially called The Crescent, Royal was added at the end of the 18th century after Prince Frederick stayed there.
+He later bought No. 16.

 4. The Circus